marc2332/freya/book/src/guides/animating.md

 ### `use_animation_transition`

-This hook let's you group a set of animations together with a certain type of `animation` (linear, ease in, etc) and a given `duration`.
+This hook let's you group a set of animations together with a certain type of `animation` and a given `duration`.
+You can also specifiy a set of dependencies that will make animations callback re run.

 Just like `use_animation` you have these animations: